gruyaume/goops/README.md

 }
 ```

-You can find an example of the library being used in the [certificates charm repository](https://github.com/gruyaume/certificates-operator).
+The [certificates charm repository](https://github.com/gruyaume/certificates-operator) provides an example of the library's use.

 ## Reference

 ### Design principles

-- **Reliability**: Building predictable, robust charms is our top priority.
+- **Reliability**: Our top priority is building predictable and robust charms.
 - **Simplicity**: `goops` serves as a minimal, one-to-one mapping between Juju concepts and Go constructs.
 It is not a framework; it does not impose charm design patterns.
 The library has no dependencies.

 ### Juju compatibility